sequenceiq/slider/src/site/md/building.md

     mvn install -DskipTests

 You have to do this every morning to avoid the ASF nightly artifacts being picked up/

+To make a tarball for use in test runs:

+    #On  osx
+    mvn package -Pdist -Dtar -DskipTests -Dmaven.javadoc.skip=true

+    # on linux
+    mvn package -Pdist -Pnative -Dtar -DskipTests -Dmaven.javadoc.skip=true

+This takes time so try to avoid doing this.

 ## building a compatible HBase version